 Many retailers are operating digitally today, understanding the importance of an online presence and the potential customer reach that comes with it.
 In contrast to this is the wedding industry, which has maintained a strong offline presence and is continuing to thrive.
-With brides needing to try on their wedding gowns before they buy, grooms having several suit fittings, and of course, who would want to miss out on the opportunity to have a tasting session at your venue for your wedding breakfast?
+With brides needing to try on their wedding gowns before they buy, grooms having several suit fittings.
+And of course, who would want to miss out on the opportunity to have a tasting session?
 But with new technologies and social media apps, is it time for the wedding industry to make a transition into the digital world?

 When we talk about the wedding industry, we aren’t only talking about the big day itself.
+Planning is essential even to minute detail, such as, for example, your wedding invitations.
 It’s now possible and very popular to even create an online wedding list.
 And by wedding list, I mean wedding gifts!

 Will the wedding industry transform?

 With such a successful offline presence and the constraints that it faces, the future of the wedding industry is uncertain.

 The digital world has already impacted the industry and how its customers search and shop.
 With apps such as Pinterest, Instagram and Facebook, brides and grooms can find so much inspiration for their big day with just a few clicks.
 Modern couples are now using new technology when wedding planning.
 In fact, 42% of people use social media to plan their wedding — with 41% of brides following photographers on social media, 37% of brides following venues and 14% following florists.

 In a report published by The Huffington Post, the shopping habits of brides was revealed.
 Research showed that 61% of brides search for gowns through their mobile (up from 27% in 2011); and 57% search for wedding vendors in the same way (this figure was 22% in 2011).

 And it’s not just weddings either.
 Engagements are on the digital agenda, with companies like Angelic Diamonds, for example, selling tension set engagement rings very successfully online.